mdrijoanmaruf/DSA_Note/Concept/C_4_Searching&Sorting/C_4_Searching_Sorting.md

 ### Binary Search :
 Dividing the search interval in half, comparing the target value to the middle element, and adjusting the interval based on the comparison.

+#### Binary Search Time Complexity :
+* Best Case: O(1) - When the element being searched is in the middle of the array.
+* Average Case: O(log n) - Binary search halves the search space in each step.
+* Worst Case: O(log n)

+#### Binary Search Space Complexity :
+* O(1) : Because it only requires a constant amount of additional space for storing variables like indices and midpoints.
+It does not require extra space proportional to the input size.

 ```c++
 // Find an element index in the sorted array :